arjunr2/WALI/README.md

+## Project Motivation
+The WALI for WebAssembly aims to push lightweight virtualization down to prevalent, low-level Linux applications.
+WALI adopts a layering approach to API design, allowing WASI (and other arbitrary Wasm APIs) to be virtualized over it, establishing infrastructure for Wasm both in research and industry.

+Building and running Wasm binaries is now **trivial** with WALI, while improving ecosystem security by layering Wasm APIs

 ## Resources
 * Wasm possesses different runtime properties than some lower level languages like C (type-safety, sandboxing, etc.).
 The operation of WALI on these applications may differ as listed [here](docs/constraints.md)
 * [Zenodo](https://zenodo.org/records/14829424) Ubuntu 22.04 VM artifact for experimenting with WALI
 * [Syscall Information Table](https://docs.google.com/spreadsheets/d/1__2NqMqGLHdjFFYonkF49IkGgfv62TJCpZuXqhXwnlc/edit?usp=sharing)
 * Related Work: [Verifying System Interfaces Paper](https://cseweb.ucsd.edu/~dstefan/pubs/johnson:2023:wave.pdf)